mastodon/documentation/Using-Mastodon/FAQ.md

 3. PubSubHubbub for subscribing to Atom feeds
 4. Salmon for delivering certain items from the Atom feeds to interested parties such as the mentioned user, author of the status being replied to, person being followed, etc

-We still use OStatus as an additional protocol for reasons of compatibility.
+Mastodon still supports OStatus for compatibility purposes.

 #### What is mastodon.social?

-The "flagship" instance of Mastodon, aka the server I run myself with the latest code.
+The "flagship" instance of Mastodon, aka the server Eugen (lead developer) runs with the latest code.
 It's not supposed to be the only instance in the end.

 #### What else is part of the federated network?